cockroachdb/docs/v21.2/use-a-local-file-server-for-bulk-operations.md

 ## HTTP export storage API

-CockroachDB [`IMPORT`](import.html) that requires reading or writing external files can use the HTTP Export Storage API by prefacing the address with `http`, e.g., `http://fileserver/mnt/cockroach-exports`.
+A CockroachDB [`IMPORT`](import.html) process that requires reading or writing external files can use the HTTP Export Storage API by prefacing the address with `http`, e.g., `http://fileserver/mnt/cockroach-exports`.

 This API uses the `GET`, `PUT` and `DELETE` methods.
 This behaves like you would expect typical HTTP requests to work.
 After a `PUT` request to some path, a subsequent `GET` request should return the content sent in the `PUT` request body, at least until a `DELETE` request is received for that path.